 Divide both sides by 60

-We will now get more in to the fundamentals of Algebra as we start to increase the complexity of the relationship between sentences and words and symbolise that in equations.
+We will now get more into the fundamentals of Algebra as we start to increase the complexity of the relationship between sentences and words and symbolist that in equations.

 What distance, d, will the motorbike and car have travelled each in miles after: